Downrigger Trolling for Salmon

 This is not the time to drag a 5 gallon bucket to slow you down.
 It may be past time to purchase a smaller trolling motor because you can not afford the off chance that a line to your "Slow Down Bucket" to get tangled in the prop.

 Scotty electrics are into the 3rd version now.
 The early ones used 2 cog drive belts, the 2nd version had only 1 drive belt.
 And the new Scotty electrics have a lot more powerful motor and hence a faster retrieve.
-Some of the guys don't like them as if the stops get bumped out of position, you might just pull the ball farther up than intended and break off the end of the cable with that more powerful motor.
+Some of the guys don't like this fast retrieve as if the stops get bumped out of position, you might just pull the ball farther up than intended and break off the end of the cable with that more powerful motor.
 The good thing is that they also have a larger digital depth meter with a pushbutton reset.

 As a main downrigger, I personally would not want a manual version where the handle rotated as the line was being let out, an exception would be as a backup unit.
 This can be an arm breaker if it gets away from you OR the ball gets hung on a rock.
-One boat that I was on that had an old Penn manual, where this was the situation.
+One boat that I was on a number of years ago had an old Penn manual, where this was the situation.
 The Cannon manual, you rotated the crank handle slightly back allowing the line to go out then by moving it farther back, it creates a cam type brake.
 This worked, but I was always afraid that a good jolt would brake something internally plus it required a good cleaning and oiling frequently to keep it from seizing up if used in saltwater.
 I do use manuals on my small lake boat.

 The Scotty electrics are a good design, and they have been constantly improved and are usually the downrigger of choice in the Pacific Northwest.
 The year 2001 the electric motor design went from a two belt drive system to a single belt.
-I have not been able to pin sales sources down as to why the change, but it is pretty well accepted that it was a design change that was motivated by economy.
+I have not been able to pin down sales sources down as to why the change, but it is pretty well accepted that it was a design change that was motivated by economy.
 One salesman even quietly suggested I don't get rid of my older 2 belt units. ???
-I later found out that the belts on these seem to last forever as compared to the newer single belt units which tend to stretch over time, probably because of so much strain, so a spare belt for the newer single belt units is highly advisable.
+I later found out that the belts on these old style units seem to last forever, as compared to the newer single belt units which tend to stretch over time, probably because of so much strain, so a spare belt for the newer single belt units is highly advisable.
 I am not sure but they also may have increased the HP of the motor, as the retrieve speed was increased considerably, even to the point that some of the old timers did not like it and if not watchfull and setting the stops far enough ahead, could pull your gear into the pulley, possibly breaking things.